mircealungu/mircea/notes/TID.md

 Then there is the details and design that are specific for UI design.
 And then there are those who are specific for Web applications.

 And when you think it's over, there's comes the implementation part.
-We'll introduce you to a popular component-based framework called React that allows you to create front-ends  applications by decoupling a problem in sub-components.
+We'll introduce you to a popular component-based framework called React that allows you to create front-ends  applications by decomposing a problem in sub-components.
 And for the backend we'll show you a very powerful backend technology called Parse -- that allows you to quickly prototype a backend that supports your application.

 Finally, you'll get the chance to practice all these new concepts in a group project that combines everything.